eugeniop/itinerariumlatinum/public/posts/basics.md

 | *humi*               | *humus* (ground)    | on the ground       |
 | *militiae*           | *militia*           | in military service |

-Prepositions and word order convention replaced endings to convey meaninig.
+Prepositions and word order convention replaced endings to convey meaninig where *cases* can't or don't exist.

 ## Agreement